Fetch API wrapper with the extended functionality and simple interface.

 }

-request with the query params:
+GET request with the query params:

 import { Fetcher } from '@distributedlab/fetcher'